turingschool/backend-curriculum-site/module4/lessons/professional_code_environments.markdown

 ## Some practice

+### We do

 Let's try to implement some of these things in an old project.

-Options:
+Cloney island is perfect.
+It has just about every trick you know so far.
+Let's try to rework it

-*    Identify something from a past project that should be made into configuration
+*    Identify something that we can make into configuration.
+Something we want to differ between environments.
-*    Identify things in your upcoming project that should be configuration instead of hard coded
-*    Set up CI in an old/new project
+*    Set up CI with Travis CI
-*    Set up CD in an old/new project
+*    Set up CD from Github to Heroku (if we have time)

+### You do

+You've got the information and the tools.
+Try adding new environments to an old project on your own, or implement it on your current project.